-Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Owner Percent of Class Common Don J. Colton 2172 E Gambel Oak Drive Sandy, Utah 84092 1,510,050(1) 19.34% Common Gregg B. Colton 65 South Pfeifferhorn Drive Alpine, Utah 84004 1,590,882(1) 20.37% Common John O. Anderson PO Box 537 Mountain View, HI 96771 985,711(1) 12.62% Common Pioneer Employee Stock Ownership Plan 1206 W. South Jordan Parkway Unit B South Jordan, Utah 84095 423,642(2) 5.43% All Directors (3 Persons) and Officers as a Group 4,086,643 52.34%
+Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Owner Percent of Class Common Don J. Colton 1406 N. Chancey Ln Midway, Utah 84049 1,552,275(1) 26.17% Common Gregg B. Colton 65 South Pfeifferhorn Drive Alpine, Utah 84004 1,632,155(1) 27.51% Common John O. Anderson PO Box 537 Mountain View, HI 96771 985,711(1) 16.62% Common Pioneer Employee Stock Ownership Plan 1206 W. South Jordan Parkway Unit B South Jordan, Utah 84095 269,480(2) 4.54% All Directors (3 Persons) and Officers as a Group 4,170,141 70.30%

-- (1) Includes currently exercisable options by employees and directors to purchase common stock in the Company as long as the person is serving as a director or employee of the Company. - (2) Persons listed above have their vested shares under the Pioneer Employee Stock Ownership Plan included under their name.
+(1) Includes currently exercisable options by employees and directors to purchase common stock in the Company as long as the person is serving as a director or employee of the Company.

+(2) Persons listed above have their vested shares under the Pioneer Employee Stock Ownership Plan included under their name.
 Don J. Colton and Gregg B. Colton as Trustees of the Pioneer Employee Stock Ownership Plan have the right to vote all the shares of the Plan at any shareholder meeting of the Company.
-The shares listed above under the Pioneer Employee Stock Ownership Plan include shares of employees that are not directors with shares that have not vested yet.
+The shares listed above under the Pioneer Employee Stock Ownership Plan include shares of the Plan that have not been allocated yet.
+It does not include shares in the Plan that are vested with the employees.